python/mypy/README.md

     $ python3 -m virtualenv env

-Quick start for contributing to mypy
+Quickstart for contributing to mypy
 ------------------------------------

 If you want to contribute, first clone the mypy git repository: